SrihariTadala/email_agent/README.md

 3. **Fine-tuning with human corrections**
    - Every dispatcher correction becomes a training example
    - After ~200 corrections (≈1 month at 50 reviews/day) → fine-tune the model for your domain
+   - FOB: Free on Board, NMFC: National Motor Freight Classification, BOL: Bill of Lading
    - This gradually eliminates recurring extraction errors

 4. **Focus on High-Value Routes First (Risk-Based Prioritization)**